JohnKeysCloud/battleship/src/typescript/logic/types/logic-types.md

 4. **Ease of Refactoring:** If we ever need to change the properties or types associated with ships, we can do so in the interface, and TypeScript will flag any part of our code that does not conform to the new structure.
 This makes refactoring easier and safer.

 5. **Documentation and Intellisense:** Using interfaces provides automatic documentation and better IntelliSense in code editors like VS Code.
-This helps us as developers understand what properties and types are expected when working with the `BattleshipFactory` class or any other class that implements `IShipOptions`.
+This helps us as developers understand what properties and types are expected when working with the `BattleshipBuilder` class or any other class that implements `IShipOptions`.

-6. **Separation of Concerns:** By separating the structure (`IShipOptions`) from the behavior (methods of `BattleshipFactory` instances), we maintain a clear distinction between what a ship "is" and what a ship "does."
+6. **Separation of Concerns:** By separating the structure (`IShipOptions`) from the behavior (methods of `BattleshipBuilder` instances), we maintain a clear distinction between what a ship "is" and what a ship "does."
 This separation can lead to cleaner and more maintainable code.

-7. **Default Values in Constructor:** In our `BattleshipFactory` class, we have default values for `hitCounter` and `seaworthy` in the constructor.
+7. **Default Values in Constructor:** In our `BattleshipBuilder` class, we have default values for `hitCounter` and `seaworthy` in the constructor.
 This simplifies object creation, as we don't need to specify all values when creating an instance.
 The interface helps ensure that even with default values, the structure remains consistent.

 8. **Error Handling in Constructor:** The interface ensures that any class implementing it will respect the required types and properties.
-The constructor logic in `BattleshipFactory`, like throwing an error if `size <= 0`, provides additional safeguards during object instantiation, ensuring no invalid ship objects are created.
+The constructor logic in `BattleshipBuilder`, like throwing an error if `size <= 0`, provides additional safeguards during object instantiation, ensuring no invalid ship objects are created.

 ### `Interface` vs `Type`